HomeLibraryInsulation & VentilationCrawl space moisture & vapour barriers

 Crawl space moisture & vapour barriers

-Many homes — bungalows, split-levels, and additions especially — sit over a crawl space instead of a full basement: a low, often unfinished area between the ground and the main floor.
+Many homes, bungalows, split-levels, and additions especially, sit over a crawl space instead of a full basement: a low, often unfinished area between the ground and the main floor.
 CMHC guidance calls for covering any exposed earth floor with a polyethylene vapour barrier, or pouring a concrete floor, specifically to stop ground moisture from rising into the space.

-$2,500–5,000 basic encapsulation; $7,000–15,000+ full systemAddress soonInsulationInteriorStructure
+$2,500 to $5,000 basic encapsulation; $7,000 to $15,000+ full systemAddress soonInsulationInteriorStructure

 The quick answer